konstantintutsch/website/_posts/2024-02-20-a-complete-guide-to-umami.md

 You can self-host Umami to ensure that all analytics data stays on your system and you have full control.

-The Umami developers also provide a cloud solution so you can subscribe to if you don't feel comfortable self-hosting.
+The Umami developers also provide a cloud solution you can subscribe to if you don't feel comfortable self-hosting.

 {% include heading.html level=4 text="Prerequisites" %}